 Uploading the template.csv file to erplain

-Once the file is edited and saved from Google Sheets, you can upload it to erplain from the menu Parameters > Import data > Browse file > Import products
+Once the file is edited and saved from Google Sheets, you can upload it to erplain from the menu Settings > Import data > Browse file > Import products

 Warning: Once your file is selected, click on "Import products".
 Do not click on "Update products".